 Every third storefront is a coffeehouse with awful writers reading bad poetry and pretentious beatniks explaining how true their incomprehensible art

 is.
 The city council is packed with people who pass truly absurd and paternalistic ordinances … after they finish decriminalizing weed.

 Real schools used to invoke this one:

 - University of California, Berkeley, of course.
 Useful for radical left political flavoring.Trivia

-- Other UCs get this rap, especially UC-Santa Cruz, which belongs to an already infamous liberal town (the town denied permission to the Navy to operate there, forbade the police to press drug charges against marijuana smokers - especially if smoking in public, and has the largest 420 gathering in Northern California).
-Even the smaller UCs aren't immune, as UC-Irvine had an incident where the black students' club chained themselves together and marched into the student council meeting to protest a racist incident perpetrated by an Asian-American frat.
+- The entire University of California gets this rap, especially UC–Santa Cruz, which belongs to an already famously liberal town (the town denied permission to the Navy to operate there, and forbade the police to press drug charges against marijuana smokers — especially if smoking in public, and has the largest 420 gathering in Northern California).
+Even the smaller UCs aren’t immune, as UC–Irvine had an incident where the black students’ club chained themselves together and marched into the student council meeting to protest a racist incident perpetrated by an Asian-American frat.

-- Wellesley College — This one is handy if a feminist overtone is needed.
+- Wellesley College — This one is handy if you need a feminist overtone.

 - University of Michigan, Ann Arbor — Great for pegging the character as an activist.
 Actually active, that is, rather than just slinging the activist lingo.
 Good one for anti-animal testing shenanigans.